PedroThiagoMaisse/portfolio/README.md

 ## Next steps

+- Better ReadMe
+- Study and indicate better the UI selected
+- Get banner to import images
+- Melhorar o texto dos banners
+- Put a list inside the banner and use it to build (with links)
 - Reduce animation when user decides to
 - Change all js to ts
 - Connect to backend